brycemitchell/brycemitchell.github.io/index.md

 Under construction.
 This is a page all about my adventures in the land of fortune and opportunity.
 I will include things on this page that I am interested in, working on, or otherwise obligated to discuss.
-I hope you find something to your liking someday.
+I hope you find something to your liking someday. someday.. someday...

 {% if site.posts.size > 0 %}
 ### Recent Blog Posts